 Differences

 The main difference between insolvency and bankruptcy is that insolvency is a state of being, whereas bankruptcy is a legal designation.
-Someone who is insolvent has not necessarily filed for bankruptcy.
-There may be other tactics they can use to pay down their debt.
-Insolvency can often be reversed by negotiating with creditors or if an infusion of cash, such as an inheritance, bonus at work, or large business payment, is coming down the pipeline.
+Someone who is insolvent has not necessarily filed for bankruptcy, as there may be other tactics they can use to pay down their debt.
+Insolvency can often be reversed by negotiating with creditors or with an infusion of cash, such as an inheritance, bonus at work, or large business payment.
 Someone who has filed for bankruptcy has determined that they have no other options to pay off their debt.
 The court will then determine if they have any assets that they can sell.
 Proceeds from the sale are given to creditors, and debts are discharged.
 Here’s a look at bankruptcy vs insolvency at a glance:

-Insolvency can be reversed; once the bankruptcy is declared, there is no going back.
+• Both can impact credit (but bankruptcy much moreso)• Insolvency can be reversed; once the bankruptcy is declared, there is no going back

 Pros and Cons of Filing for Bankruptcy